rickdotfri/Sway-Dotfiles-that-wont-lend-me-in-jail/README.md

 - Alacritty (terminal)
 - Kanshi (It helps you to make resulotion settings)
 - Neofetch (Because why not)
+- WayBar (Its like polybar but its made for wayland)

- I'll Add photos about it when it's done.
+- Rofi (lbonn's fork because that fork supports wayland) I'll Add photos about it when it's done.
 Bye 4 Now!
 (2022-01-07)